edgelesssys/constellation/hack/pcr-reader/README.md

 PCR[0] measures the firmware volume (FV).
 Changes to FV also change PCR[0], making it unreliable for attestation.
 PCR[6] measures the VM ID.
 This is unusable for cluster attestation for two reasons:

-1. The Coordinator does not know the VM ID of nodes wanting to join the cluster, so it can not compute the expected PCR[6] for the joining VM
+1. The verification service does not know the VM ID of nodes wanting to join the cluster, so it can not compute the expected PCR[6] for the joining VM
 2. A user may attest any node of the cluster without knowing the VM ID

 PCR[10] is used by Linux Integrity Measurement Architecture (IMA).